Last Updated on September 26, 2020 by Alabi M. S.

 1. Introductory Activities

-2. Identification of Different Parts of Computer
+2. Identification of the Monitor

-3. Name Each Part of Computer
+3. Description of Computer Monitor

 By the end of the lesson, the pupils should have attained the following objectives (cognitive, affective and psychomotor) and should be able to –